TreacherousDev/Treacherous/README.md

 {right} --> {left} | {right, left} | {down, left} | {right, down, left}
 ```
+On this iteration , it must then transition to all its open branches, excluding its parent branch.
 If we take {left, right, down} as the production of {right}, this is what happens on the next transition:
 ![Screenshot (543)](https://github.com/TreacherousDev/Cellular-Procedural-Generation-with-Tilemaps/assets/55629534/9a2da299-1bcf-4d3f-822c-f194b30a66fe)
 ```
 Let R = {right, down, left}